 Modeling by adults is an important component of the program.
 When the entire school community uses the same program, it permeates the behavioral and ethical life of the school.
 Research has shown that student-only programs, such as many peer mediation programs, are not successful in the long run because school-wide commitment to the program is lacking.

 Friends School shares its experience with conflict resoultion with other schools by offering

 - a training DVD called I-to-I: Integrating Conflict Resolution into the Elementary School Community, an award-winning 35-minute DVD showing the successful conflict resolution program developed and used by Friends School of Minnesota since 1988; Details | Purchase now $22.00

 - a training manual, the product of eight years’ use of the program; Details | Purchase now $12.00

 - combination package of both the training DVD and manual for one lower price; Purchase now $30.00

 - in-person training in the FSM Conflict Resolution Program for half or full day sessions.
 Includes a copy of I-to-I, training manuals and, if requested, introductory materials for classroom work on conflict resolution;

 - consulting with principals, teachers, social workers, parents, and other staff;

-For more information on training, consulting or support, contact head of school Lili Herbert, by email or phone: 651-917-0636.
+For more information on training, consulting or support, contact Alissa Abelson by email or phone: 651-917-0636.